djtfmartin/airflow-io/README.md

 # Airflow IO

 This project is a very thin layer on top of Airflow for exposing a REST API that calls through to Airflow (MWAA).
-It includes an OpenAPI specification for the webservices.

 ## Lambda environment variables
 Two environment variables are in use by these lambdas